enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

        <https://github.com/enthought/envisageplugins/tree/master/examples/tasks/attractors>`_
        and in the ETS distribution.

 ..
-[2] Note that although they are expanded into PyFace action items, schemas
+[2] Although they are expanded into PyFace action items, schemas belong to a
-       belong to a distinct API.
+       distinct API.
 It is beyond the scope of this document to describe the PyFace action API.
 For lack of more complete documentation, the reader is referred to the `source code
        <https://github.com/enthought/traitsgui/blob/master/enthought/pyface/action/>`_.

 ..
-[3] Tasks differs from the Workbench on this point.
+[3] Tasks differs from the Workbench in this regard.